-- All members of staff at Tunbury Primary School recognise that children can abuse other children (referred to as child-on-child abuse, previously known as 'peer-on-peer' abuse), and that it can happen both inside and outside of school and online. - Tunbury Primary School recognises that child-on-child abuse can take many forms, including but not limited to: - o Bullying, including cyberbullying, prejudice-based and discriminatory bullying - o Abuse in intimate personal relationships between children - Physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - Sexual violence and sexual harassment - Consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - Upskirting (which is a criminal offence), which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - o Initiation/hazing type violence and rituals - Any allegations of child-on-child abuse will be recorded, investigated, and dealt with in line with this child protection policy and KCSIE (in particular, part two and five). - Tunbury Primary School adopts a zero-tolerance approach to child-on-child abuse.
-We believe that abuse is abuse and it will never be tolerated or dismissed as "just banter", "just having a laugh", "part of growing up" or "boys being boys"; this can lead to a culture of unacceptable behaviours and can create an unsafe environment for children and a culture that normalises abuse, which can prevent children from coming forward to report it. - All staff have a role to play in challenging inappropriate behaviours between children.
+- All members of staff at Simon Langton Girls' Grammar School recognise that children can abuse other children (referred to as child-on-child abuse, previously known as 'peer-on-peer' abuse), and that it can happen both inside and outside of school and online. - Simon Langton Girls' Grammar School recognises that child-on-child abuse can take many forms, including but not limited to: - o Bullying, including cyberbullying, prejudice-based and discriminatory bullying - o abuse in intimate personal relationships between children. - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - o sexual violence and sexual harassment - o consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as 'sexting' or youth produced sexual imagery) - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - upskirting (which is a criminal offence), which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - initiation/hazing type violence and rituals - Any allegations of child-on-child abuse will be recorded, investigated, and dealt with in line with this child protection policy and KCSIE 2023 (in particular, part two and five). - Simon Langton Girls' Grammar School adopts a zero-tolerance approach to child-on-child abuse.
+We believe that abuse is abuse and it will never be tolerated or dismissed as "just banter," "just having a laugh," "part of growing up" or "boys being boys"; this can lead to a culture of unacceptable behaviours and can create an unsafe environment for children and a culture that normalises abuse, which can prevent children from coming forward to report it. - All staff have a role to play in challenging inappropriate behaviours between children.
 Staff recognise that some child-on-child abuse issues may be affected by gender, age, ability and culture of those involved.
-For example, for gender-based abuse, girls are more likely to be victims and boys more likely to be perpetrators. - Tunbury Primary School recognises that even if there are no reported cases of child-on-child abuse, such abuse is still likely to be taking place and it may be the case that it is just not being reported.
-As such, it is important that staff speak to the DSL (or deputy) about any concerns regarding child-on-child abuse. - In order to minimise the risk of child-on-child abuse, Tunbury Primary School will implement a robust anti-bullying policy, providing an age/ability appropriate PSHE and RSE curriculum, providing a range of reporting mechanisms e.g. in class-systems, anti-bullying STOP boxes and reporting arrangements to DSLs. - Tunbury Primary School want children to feel able to confidently report abuse and know their concerns will be treated seriously.
-All allegations of child-on-child abuse will be reported to the DSL and will be recorded, investigated, and dealt with in line with associated school policies, including child protection, anti-bullying, and behaviour.
-Pupils who experience abuse will be offered appropriate support, regardless of where the abuse takes place.
+For example, for gender based abuse, girls are more likely to be victims and boys more likely to be perpetrators. - Simon Langton Girls' Grammar School recognises that even if there are no reported cases of child-on-child abuse, such abuse is still likely to be taking place and it may be the case that it is just not being reported.
+As such, it is important that staff speak to the DSL (or deputy) about any concerns regarding child-on-child abuse. - In order to minimise the risk of child-on-child abuse, Simon Langton Girls' Grammar School will: - o Have a robust Anti-bullying Policy, classroom protocols, Behaviour Policy and Acceptable Use Policy - o Provide an age/ability appropriate PSHEE and RSHE curriculum - Provide a range of reporting mechanisms e.g. dedicated reporting emails monitored by DSLs, online report forms, regular wellbeing questionnaires, 1:1 form tutor mentoring, a safe space in the pastoral room, pastoral manager meetings, anonymous QR code to report concerns - Simon Langton Girls' Grammar School want children to feel able to confidently report abuse and know their concerns will be treated seriously.
+All allegations of child-on-child abuse will be reported to the DSL and will be recorded, investigated, and dealt with in line with associated school policies, including child protection, antibullying and behaviour.
+Students who experience abuse will be offered appropriate support, regardless of where the abuse takes place.